Niha-ha/FILE-Handling-C/README.md

-# 📄 FILE creating and writing to it using C programming
+# 📄 FILE Creating and Writing to It Using C Programming

 This C program demonstrates **basic file handling** in the C language.
 It shows how to **open (or create) a file**, **write text** to it, and **close the file** properly.

 ---

-## 🧾 Program Overview
+## � Program Overview

 - Opens or creates a file named `data.txt`
 - Writes two lines of text to the file: